astudenova/bsi_matlab/README.md

 *power_ratio* - takes in power spectral density and signal and noise band edges and computed power ratio

-*compute_bsi* - computes baseline-shift index from amplitude envelope of oscillatory activity and corresponding low-frequency signal (baseline shifts)
+*compute_bsi* - computes BSI from amplitude envelope of oscillatory activity and corresponding low-frequency signal (baseline shifts)

 The method for computing BSI is adapted from